The Donner Party

 (Part of the Wasatch mountain range showing just how difficult its terrain can be)

-It was at this point the party was joined by the Graves family who were the last people to leave for the western migration of that year, and they were now officially the last party in the expedition.
-The group was now made up of 87 people, several dozen pack animals and between 50 and 80 wagons.
+It was at this point the Donner party was joined by the Graves family who were the last people to leave for the western migration of that year, and they were now officially the last party in the expedition.
+The group was now made up of 87 people, several dozen pack animals, and between 50 and 80 wagons.

 After spending over 2 weeks crossing the mountains the party now ran into a giant salt lake.
 They knew this was part of their journey, but they heard it would take 2 days to cross the area that was supposed to be only 40 miles (64.37 km) wide, but 6 days and 80 miles (128.75 km) later the group finally made it.
-The crossing saw several oxen and horse break free and bolt into the desert, crazed from being so close to dying of thirst.
+The crossing saw several oxen and horses break free and bolt into the desert, crazed from being so close to dying of thirst.

 After making it across they found a spring on the other side and spent the next few days looking for their escaped animals and recovering from the trip.
-After that the next plain they crossed without incident and the journey seemed to be getting easier.
+After that, the next plain they crossed without incident and the journey seemed to be getting easier.

-After making a few more attempts to get past, which all failed, they decided their only choice was to wait for winter to pass before trying again, and so they set up camp at the lake, building 3 small log cabins.
+After making a few more attempts to get past, which all failed, they decided their only choice was to wait for winter to pass before trying again, so they set up camp at the lake, building 3 small log cabins.

-At this point food was already critically low, and even though one of the hunters in the group caught a bear within the first few days, all the other game seemed to disappear after that, most likely buckling down for the coming cold.
+At this point, food was already critically low, and even though one of the hunters in the group caught a bear within the first few days, all the other game seemed to disappear after that, most likely buckling down for the coming cold.
 Food was so desperate at this point that one member of the group charged another $25 for the carcass of one of his oxen that had starved to death, with that price normally fetching 2 healthy oxen.

-Things got so desperate that the ox hides some of the families were using to waterproof their cabin roof were stripped off and made into soup.
+Things got so desperate that the ox hides some of the families were using to waterproof their cabin roofs were stripped off and made into soup.
 A few members of the group left to try and find food in the wild but after a 4 day search returned empty-handed.

-On February 18, a small relief group arrived at the lake, but had next to no food with them.
+On February 18, a small relief group arrived at the lake but had next to no food with them.
 Promising to provide a more substantial relief effort they left for California on foot with some of the children and a few of the healthier adults, with the others remaining behind to look after their wagons.
-At this point people were starting to starve to death and no one was familiar with lake fishing or winter foraging and spent entire days sitting in a leaking hut with nothing to eat and nothing to do.
+At this point, people were starting to starve to death and no one was familiar with lake fishing or winter foraging and spent entire days sitting in a leaking hut with nothing to eat and nothing to do.

 The next relief arrived on March 1st but again couldn’t provide any food, and instead came to take a few more people on foot across the Donner pass.
 Several more members left in a small group and made it safely to California, but the remaining people at the lake were either too weak to make the journey or didn’t want to leave everything they owned.

-The final relief mission arrived on March 14th, and up until this point only a few members of the party had died to illness or accident, but this arrival would be entirely different.
+The final relief mission arrived on March 14th, and up until this point only a few members of the Donner party had died of illness or accident, but this arrival would be entirely different.
 Some of the able-bodied adults left on previous reliefs and left their children in the care of other families with the idea of coming back with their own supplies.

 This arrival saw that a number of survivors had starved to death, with one of the relief members being informed his son had died from starvation a few days earlier and some of the group were forced to eat him, with the father swearing to kill them if he ever saw them in California.